Sunday, January 18, 2026

 As an all-natural fiber, cotton is often painted as sustainable.
 And with the right action, one day, it could be.
 But right now, the industry is plagued not just by water usage problems, but also by pesticide pollution and human rights issues.
 Organic cotton seemingly presents a more sustainable alternative, but again, the market isn’t straightforward.

-As well as being water-intensive, Cotton is the most pesticide-intensive crop on earth.
-Despite the fact the industry uses around 2.4 percent of cultivated land, according to some estimates, it accounts for 5.7 percent of pesticide use.
+Cotton is the most pesticide-intensive crop on earth.
+Although the industry uses around 2.4 percent of cultivated land, according to some estimates, it accounts for 5.7 percent of pesticide use.
 Primarily, these chemicals are used to protect cotton crops from pests that eat them, like bugs and spider mites, and diseases.
 But their impact is far-reaching.

 organic cotton india